OpenCode/geany-openerp/README.md

 This repository is a collection of configuration files to help developers of **OpenERP** modules that use the editor **Geany** for their work.

+## templates

+Contains the filetype to create rapidly new basci standard openerp file

+*INSTALLATION*

+Copy (or link) all the files in "templates/files" folder in ~/.config/geany/template/files

+*USE*

+Go to File -> New from template

+and select your base file from:

+* __openerp__.py

 ## snippets.conf

 Contains the definition of different snippets of code used within the files .py